Akash-cmd1/Book-Seller-Project/README.md

 ## **Step 12: Access Your Application**
 1. Go to the Beanstalk Console.
-2. Copy the Application URL (e.g., http://book-seller.us-east-1.elasticbeanstalk.com/).
+2. Copy the Application URL (Domain).
 3. Open it in a browser and test:
    - Select an author.
    - View book list.